hlotiim/Dynamic-Placeholder-Image-Generator/README.md

 ### Editing the Script

-You can customize the `image_generator.php` script to modify various aspects of the image generation:
+You can customize the `script.php` script to modify various aspects of the image generation:

 1. **Font**: Change the `$fontFile` variable to use a different TrueType font.
 2. **Text Wrapping**: Modify the `wordwrap()` function call to change how long text is wrapped.